SOM-Research/model-autocompletion-server/README.md

 7. To go out of the internal command-line interpreter type: ```exit```
 8. If you want to stop the container's execution: ```docker stop containerID``` This command changes the execution of the current container and changes its status from Up to Exited.

+To know your container's ID, execute the command ```docker ps -a```.
+This will list your containers and the relevant information like the container ID, name, status...

 ### Usage
   If you already did the steps mentioned in the previous section, follow these ones: